Ticks Can Enter Homes By Hiding In Pets’ Fur

 Like many other kinds of insects, ticks will usually seek out areas that provide some kind of shelter, even inside homes.
 When they’re not latched onto humans or pets, they can be found in cracks and crevices and nestled within the fibers of carpets.
 It’s also worth noting that ticks often infest rodent and bird nesting areas, so be sure to exercise extreme caution if attempting to remove them yourself.

 While they may look similar to the casual observer, fleas and ticks require different treatment methods, and if you suspect that one or the other has made inroads into your home, call your pest control professional right away.
-He or she will not only be able to accurately identify the pest in question, but will recommend the more efficient and cost-effective treatment method.
+He or she will not only be able to accurately identify the pest in question but will recommend a more efficient and cost-effective treatment method.

 Even if the chances of infection are low, it’s important to be aware of the different diseases that ticks carry, in order to be prepared should the worst occur.
 The most common disease carried by ticks is Lyme disease.
 This disease is characterized by an inflamed read ring around the afflicted area, as well as joint and muscle pain, and fever.
 While Lyme disease may be the most common, ticks can transmit a number of equally dangerous diseases such as Rocky Mountain spotted fever, Colorado tick fever, and Tularemia.

-If ticks or other pests have made unwanted appearances around your Dallas, Fort Worth, or Houston home or commercial property, call Cantu Pest & Termite at(972) 562-9999 and schedule an appointment today with one of our friendly, experienced tick removal experts.
+If ticks or other Allen pests have made unwanted appearances around your Dallas, Fort Worth, or Houston home or commercial property, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced tick removal experts.